AmashOnBlitz/Krezmein-Text-to-Binary-Converter-Tool/README.md

 🚀 Contributing
 We welcome contributions!
 If you have an idea for a new feature, want to fix bugs, or simply want to improve the code, feel free to submit a Pull Request!

+# ⚠️⚠️⚠️ Attention
+# Some Antivirus tools block this as TROJAN even mine did , if you want to use this precompiled you can use otherwise just dont do , or see the source code and compile yourself !!!